Swimming in Mauritius

 Ile aux Cerfs: This small island off the east coast of Mauritius is known for its stunning beaches and clear waters.
 Visitors can enjoy a day trip to the island and spend the day swimming and lounging in the sun.

 The best time to swim in Mauritius is from November to April, when the waters are warm and the weather is sunny.
 During this time, the temperature of the ocean averages around 27-29°C, making it perfect for swimming and other water activities.

 The sea around Mauritius is characterised by crystal-clear waters, vibrant coral reefs, and a diverse marine life.
 The island is surrounded by both lagoons and open seas, each of which offers a different swimming experience.

 In contrast, the open seas around Mauritius can be more challenging for swimmers.
-The strong currents, combined with the deeper waters, can make swimming in the open seas a bit more difficult.
-However, these areas are also home to a variety of marine life, including dolphins, whales, and sharks, making them popular with more experienced swimmers and divers.
+The strong currents, combined with the deeper waters, can make swimming in the open seas quite risky.
+However, these areas are also home to a variety of marine life, including dolphins, whales, and sharks, making them popular with divers.